-The first question you may be asking is, what is register in English writing?
+The first question you may be asking is, what is register in writing?

-Register in English is the scale of formality used when we write and speak in English.
+Register in English is the scale of formality used when we write and speak English.

-There are five levels – high formal, formal, neutral, informal and vulgar.
+There are five levels or different types of register in writing and speaking – high formal, formal, neutral, informal and vulgar.

 For instance, high formal would be the level of language used to address the Queen, while formal would be used to speak or write to your boss.

 Neutral is the level used in report writing or business presentations.